FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is the rationale for specifying 20% benthic mat coverage as the threshold for cyanobacteria monitoring?

-A: This is based on scientific review of literature and data in New Zealand from our Technical Panel experts.
+A: This is based on a scientific review of literature and data in New Zealand from our technical panel experts.

 Q: Why are there so many options for cyanobacteria/cyanotoxin monitoring in the rules?

-A: Suppliers’ capability and understanding of cyanobacteria and cyanotoxin risk varies significantly.
+A: Suppliers capability and understanding of cyanobacteria and cyanotoxin risk vary significantly.
 Many suppliers have undertaken significant source water testing and analysis and have a good idea of their toxin risk.
-The Rules allow suppliers to either start with indicators (e.g. microscopy or visual monitoring) in their source water and progress to toxin testing where results indicate a potential risk, or test directly for cyanotoxins in treated water if this approach is preferred.
+The Rules allow suppliers to either start with indicators (e.g. microscopy or visual monitoring) in their source water and progress to toxin testing where results indicate a potential risk.
+Alternatively, they can test directly for cyanotoxins in treated water if this approach is preferred.

 S3 Other source rules